GeoscienceAustralia/ptha/R/README.md

     source('build_package.R')

-This will make an R package file in the same directory that 'rptha' is in.
+This will make an R package file in the same directory as this README.md.
 That package can be installed on the command line with:

     R CMD INSTALL rptha_XXXXX.tar.gz